-Bassam Tibi (2012) is a leading scholar in representing the voices of liberal Muslims, argues that there is no evidence in the Quran requesting Muslims to make the unity of state and religion or to establish the sharia state.
-Also, the word sharia is mentioned one time in the Quran and refers to morality, not law.
-He explains “neither dawla (state) nor nizam—both of which are pivotal in the sharia reasoning of the Islamists—occurs in the Quran” (122).
-What is important, he argues, is not to accept democracy as instrumental procedure but to develop the political culture which ensures the basic rights of expression, power sharing, equality and religious and political tolerance.
+Bassam Tibi (2012), a leading scholar representing the voices of liberal Muslims, argues that nothing in the Quran indicates that Muslims must unify state and religion or establish a sharia state.
+The word sharia is mentioned only once in the Quran and refers to morality, not law.
+He explains 'neither dawla (state) nor nizam—both of which are pivotal in the sharia reasoning of the Islamists—occurs in the Quran' (122).
+What is important, he argues, is not to accept democracy as instrumental procedure but to develop a political culture which ensures the basic rights of expression, power sharing, equality and religious and political tolerance.

-By the same token, Ali Abd al-Raziq (1978) and Parray (2010) argue that there is no textual evidence from the Quran or the Sunna in support of the institution of khilafah (caliphate) and this term in the Quran (2:30 and 6:165) “refers to the broad responsibilities of humans to be the stewards of God’s creation” (Leaman and Ali 2008, 25).
+By the same token, Ali Abd al-Raziq (1978) and Parray (2010) argue that there is no textual evidence from the Quran or the Sunna supporting the institution of khilafah and this term in the Quran (2:30 and 6:165) 'refers to the broad responsibilities of humans to be the stewards of God’s creation' (Leaman and Ali 2008, 25).
 Al-Jabri (1996) confirms that the sharia in itself does not limit the ruling period of caliphs or define their professional duties.
-Furthermore, a critical reading of Islamic history illuminates how the institution of khilafah was manipulated in order to legitimize and to rationalize the governance of unjust Sultans (Belkeziz 2009; Khlifah 2014).
-Also, the killing of three of the “rightly guided caliphs” and the use of Islam in order to justify and to maintain the autocratic regimes of Umayyad and Abbasside caliphs are all examples of the failure of caliphate (Khlifah 2014).
-Abd al-Raziq (1978), Tibi (2012), and al-Sayyid (1997) conclude that the government in Islam has a civil and political character and that political planning is not a divine right but a matter of rational and communal decisions.
+Furthermore, a critical reading of Islamic history illuminates how the institution of khilafah was manipulated to legitimise and rationalise the governance of unjust Sultans (Belkeziz 2009; Khlifah 2014).
+Also, the killing of three of the 'rightly guided caliphs' and the use of Islam to justify and maintain the autocratic regimes of the Umayyad and Abbasside caliphs are all examples of the failure of khilafah (Khlifah 2014).
+Abd al-Raziq (1978), Tibi (2012) and al-Sayyid (1997) conclude that the government in Islam has a civil and political character and that political planning is not a divine right but a matter of rational and communal decisions.

-According to Belkeziz (2009) “the system of al-Hakimiyah along the lines of the bases demonstrated by al-Mawdudi- inevitably produces a political-religious class (theocracy) that enjoys absolute power deriving from the ‘divine deputization’ of it!
-An authority which is completely above reproach or being taken into critical account” (207).
-This in itself does not fit the concepts of checks and balances in the modern democracies.
-Also, the idea of al-hakimiyah is new in the Sunni Islamic heritage and it is not part of the usul (primary sources) of the Islam (Amarah 1988).
-Al-Sayyid (1997) adds that Islamists misunderstand or misuse the verses of the Quran with regarding to the meaning of hukm (governance)—they interpret the meaning of hukm (judgment) to connote to governance while ignoring the context of the verses revealed which refer to adjudication and the resolution of disputes among people or it implies al-hikmah (wisdom) and righteousness of opinion.
+According to Belkeziz (2009, 207):

+the system of al-Hakimiyah along the lines of the bases demonstrated by al-Mawdudi inevitably produces a political-religious class (theocracy) that enjoys absolute power deriving from the "divine deputization" of it!
+An authority which is completely above reproach or being taken into critical account'.

+This does not accord with the concept of checks and balances in modern democracies.
+Also, the idea of al-hakimiyah is new in Sunni Islamic heritage and it is not part of the usul (primary sources) of Islam (Amarah 1988).
+Al-Sayyid (1997) adds that Islamists misunderstand or misuse verses of the Quran regarding to the meaning of hukm (governance)—they interpret the meaning of hukm (judgement) to mean governance while ignoring the context of the verses which refer to adjudication and the resolution of disputes among people or where it implies al-hikmah (wisdom) and righteousness of opinion.